 1. Arrive by train and stroll up to the palace

 Trains from Glasgow to Linlithgow set off every half an hour and take thirty minutes to arrive.
-Trains from Edinburgh are even more frequent and take just twenty minutes; there are new bus routes direct from Edinburgh too, like the half-hourly EX2 service (hourly on Sundays).
+Trains from Edinburgh are even more frequent and take just twenty minutes.
 You can also get there in half an hour from Stirling so Linlithgow is very well connected.
 Leaving the station by the main exit, there’s a café bistro and two pubs straight away: the Star and Garter and cosy Platform Three.

 - Turn left and stroll up the café-lined High Street with its range of indie shops, like Far from the Madding Crowd, winner of Scotland’s 2017 “Independent Bookshop of the Year”.
 They have a kids section (complete with Saturday story time) and a room dedicated to books about (and maps of) Scotland.

 - Turn right, at the ornate market cross, up cobbled Kirkgate and head, past Linlithgow Burgh Halls with yet another café, towards the crenelated arch ahead.

 - Immediately inside the gateway is the medieval church of St Michael’s, with its buttresses, beautiful stone tracery, unusual crowned tower, and 19th-century stained glass.
 When the sun shines through the windows, it’s a beautiful sight.